Enhancing PHI De-Identification for Diverse Patient Populations Protecting patient privacy is at...

 Building a true LHS requires a more comprehensive and integrated approach than what existing tools like Atlas can provide.
 The innovative approach developed at Montefiore demonstrates how a health system can overcome these limitations by creating a platform that is tailored to its specific needs and priorities.
 This approach can serve as a model for other health systems seeking to leverage data for improved patient care and impactful research.

-If you are interested in learning more and/or collaborating with us please get in touch with us by filling out the form below.
+If you are interested in learning more and/or collaborating with us please get in touch by filling out the form below.